 This page started as a thin legacy archive replacement.
 It now needs to function as a mature franchise router.
 That means catching broad Chainsaw Man search intent, acknowledging the full live character cluster, feeding the franchise visual page, and connecting readers into both the anime-guy lane and the broader poster-and-wallpaper system without changing a safe existing slug.

 That is the right sprint move here.
 The cluster already has enough good pages.
 The gap was not more random sprawl.
-The gap was better routing, better feeling-based pathways, and a cleaner handoff between character obsession and broader visual intent.
-With Makima freshly tightened as the control anchor and Aki and Himeno now covered at both the authority and image-intent level, this hub can finally route the franchise’s adult melancholy lane as cleanly as it already routes Makima control or Power chaos.
+The gap was better routing, better feeling-based pathways, and a cleaner handoff between character obsession, the live Reze rebound, and broader visual intent.
+With Makima, Aki, Himeno, and Reze all able to hand readers onward cleanly, the hub now feels less like a static explainer and more like the front door to a finished fandom stack.

 FAQ